No. 9 Buckeyes edge No. 4 Michigan, make Big Ten title game - WTMJ

 UP NEXT

-Ohio State: Take on either No. 3 Illinois or No. 5 Iowa in Sunday’s title game.
+Ohio State: Takes on either No. 3 Illinois or No. 5 Iowa in Sunday’s title game.

-Michigan: Will wait to find out their opponent on Sunday’s NCAA Tournament selection show.
+Michigan: Will wait to find out its opponent on Sunday’s NCAA Tournament selection show.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25